gnarayan/ast596_2020_Spring/00/install.md

 suggest any changes to the material, you can just clone it directly as described below.
 But if you want to make a fork, follow these directions.

+On the other hand, it's good practice, so you should do it this way.

 While viewing the GitHub repository that you want to fork, make sure you are logged in, and you should see a button in the top righthand corner marked "Fork".
 Click this button.
 Ta-daa!
 You have your own copy of the repository,